 Halo 5’s Biggest Upgrade: AlwaysOn™ GPS Performance in Real Use

 When Halo announced AlwaysOn™ GPS, it was clearly positioned as the star of the show.
-Earlier collars sometimes went into low-power states to save battery, which meant they needed a moment to “wake up” and lock onto satellites again.
-In most cases, that was fine, but when a dog was walking quickly toward the edge of a yard, even short delays could feel stressful.
+Earlier collars sometimes entered low-power states to conserve battery power, which meant they needed a moment to “wake up” and lock onto satellites again.

 What Is AlwaysOn™ GPS and Why It Matters